How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 16. Avoid Private Transfers

-I know it’s tempting to pay a little more and get a private transfer to your hotel after a long flight, but you’ll save more if you use a shuttle bus.
-If you’re visiting the South Coast resorts, search for shuttles, and you’ll be able to share with several other people and save cash.
+I know it’s tempting to pay a little more for a private transfer to your hotel after a long flight, but you’ll save more by taking a shuttle bus.
+If you’re visiting the South Coast resorts, search for shuttles to share with several other people and save cash.

 You can also use the Havas bus from all major airports to most resorts and neighborhoods.
-HavaIst is the main option in Istanbul and travels to both airports.
+Havaist is the main option in Istanbul and serves both airports.

 RECOMMENDED POST